Crewe railway station: Early years

-Crewe station was the first station to have its own adjacent railway hotel: the Crewe Arms Hotel, built in 1838, and still in use.
+Crewe was the first station to have its own adjacent railway hotel, the Crewe Arms Hotel, built in 1838, and still in use.
 It was the first to be completely rebuilt owing to the need for expansion.
-It was the also first to have completely independent rail lines built around it to ease traffic congestion.
+It was also the first to have completely independent rail lines built around it to ease traffic congestion.

 The station opened on 4 July 1837 on the Grand Junction Railway.
 The purpose was to link the four largest cities of England by joining the existing Liverpool and Manchester Railway with the projected London & Birmingham Railway.
 The first long-distance railway in the world, it ran from Curzon Street railway station in Birmingham to Dallam in Warrington, Cheshire, where it made an end-on junction with the Warrington and Newton Railway, a branch of the L&M.

 The station was built in the township of Crewe, which formed part of the ancient parish of Barthomley.
-The township later became a civil parish in its own right, and, later still, was renamed Crewe Green to avoid confusion with the town of Crewe, which was adjacent to it.
-The station was at the point where the line crossed the turnpike road linking the Trent and Mersey and the Shropshire Union Canals.
-Since the land was bought from the Earl of Crewe, whose mansion stood nearby, and it was located in the township of Crewe, the station was called Crewe.
+The township later became a civil parish in its own right and, later still, was renamed Crewe Green to avoid confusion with the town of Crewe, which was adjacent to it.
+The station was at the point where the line crossed the turnpike road linking the Trent and Mersey, and the Shropshire Union Canals.
+Since the land was bought from the Earl of Crewe, whose mansion stood nearby and it was located in the township of Crewe, the station was called Crewe.
 The railway station gave its name to the town of Crewe that was actually situated in the ancient parish of Coppenhall.
-In 1936, the railway station was transferred from the civil parish of Crewe to the then municipal borough of Crewe.
+In 1936, the railway station was transferred from the civil parish of Crewe to the then municipal borough of the same name.